Skip to main content

 • Traffic scheduling (Linux)

 If you use the Profinet network adapter in parallel with other services which generate a high volume of data traffic (such as a large web visualization), then the Profinet real-time data may be displaced on the adapter.
-This can be prevented by traffic scheduling, in which the Profinet data is prioritized higher.
+This can be prevented by traffic scheduling where the Profinet data is prioritized higher.

 Example: Linux.PACKET_QDISC_BYPASS is set in the *.cfg file of the runtime.
 The entire remaining traffic is limited in bandwidth and set to low priority (/etc/interfaces):